umijs/qiankun/docs/guide/getting-started.md

 /**
  * Methods that are called each time the application is switched/unloaded,
- * usually in this case we uninstall the application instance of the subapplication */ export async function unmount() {
+ * usually in this case we uninstall the application instance of the subapplication.
+ */
+export async function unmount() {
   ReactDOM.unmountComponentAtNode(document.getElementById('react15Root'));
 }
 ```

-Qiankun based on single-spa, you can be in [here](https://single-spa.js.org/docs/building-applications.html#registered-application-lifecycle) to find out more about applying life cycle related documentation.
+As qiankun based on single-spa, you can find more documentation about the sub-application lifecycle [here](https://single-spa.js.org/docs/building-applications.html#registered-application-lifecycle).

-## Config Your Sub App Bundler
+## Config Sub App Bundler

-In addition to exposing the appropriate lifecycle hooks in the code, in order for the main application to correctly recognize some of the information exposed by the child application, the packaging tool for the child application needs to add the following configuration:
+In addition to exposing the corresponding life-cycle hooks in the code, in order for the main application to correctly identify some of the information exposed by the sub-application, the sub-application bundler needs to add the following configuration:

 #### webpack: